BhaveshKapil/Image-Colorization/README.md

 ### 1.7- Training function

-I hope this code is self-explanatory.
-Every epoch takes about 4 minutes on not a powerful GPU as Nvidia P5000.
-So if you are using 1080Ti or higher, it will be much faster.

 ```python
 def train_model(model, train_dl, epochs, display_every=200):
     data = next(iter(val_dl)) # getting a batch for visualizing the model output after fixed intrvals